-Moving around wood pellets in bags can take some time and for some people with limited mobility its simply not an option.
+Moving wood pellets around in bags can take some time and for some people with limited mobility its simply not an option.
 In most places, you can have loose deliveries where the wood pellets are blown into some form of silo or store.
-But then you have to move the wood pellets from that silo to your wood pellet stove or boiler.
+I have a post on bulk wood pellet deliveries.
+However, you then have to move the wood pellets from that silo to your wood pellet stove or boiler.
 Now, you could do it ‘old school’ like me with a bucket and shovel.
-However, in the 21st centry, most people are looking for something more automated.
+However, in the 21st century, most people are looking for something more automated.
 Therefore that’s where wood pellet vacuum systems come in.

-The average 5 kW pellet stove will use around 1-3 tons of wood pellet fuel per year.
+The average 5kW pellet stove will use around 1-3 tons of wood pellet fuel per year.
 This is a volume that for most people is not too much trouble to lift into the stove by hand with bags.
-However, pellet boilers generally start at 15 kW.
-For instance, our 25 kW pellet boiler consumes around 7 tonnes of wood pellets in a heating season.
+However, pellet boilers generally start at 15kW.
+For instance, our 25kW pellet boiler consumes around 7 tonnes of wood pellets in a heating season.
 When it comes to these sorts of volumes many people look towards hoppers and silos to hold the wood pellets.
-Therefore more automated methods to get those wood pellets into the pellet boiler hopper.
+Therefore, more automated methods to get those wood pellets into the pellet boiler hopper need to be considered.

 The first alternative method is fixed augers.
 However, in many instances, this is not an easy retrofit and can also be very expensive.
 There are also flexible augers, these are easier to retrofit but are not as reliable as fixed augers.
 Also, flexible augers have their limitations due to length and getting around sharp angles.
 Therefore, that’s why in many cases wood pellet vacuum systems are a better fit.
 They are simpler, less expensive and can deal with long runs and changes in angles.

-The wood pellet vacuum system shown in the video above is the PIV 3 from Triotec.
+The system shown in the video above is the PIV 3 from Triotec.
 The PIV 3 is described as a compact and flexible solution for homes and production facilities.
 There are several components to the system which I’ll discuss below in reference to the image below:

 How the PIV 3 Wood Pellet Vacuum System Works